NSW schools: mandatory from Term 1, 2027

 About the check-in format

-iyarn Pulse digitises existing Friendly Schools student voice activities.
-The same prompts from the FS curriculum, delivered as short weekly tap-responses rather than paper worksheets.
+iyarn check-ins digitise existing Friendly Schools student voice activities.
+The same prompts from the Friendly Schools curriculum, delivered as short weekly tap-responses rather than paper worksheets.
 Dashboards aggregate class and year-level trends against the 8 whole-school components.
 This is a school-wide progress-tracking tool, not an individual psychometric instrument.

 Digital Resource Library